kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ### Security {#sec}

-Operations and control networks also have split security boundaries.
+Industrial control networks also have split security boundaries.
 They have been designed to be air-gapped or secure by separation.
-Current systems have strict admission control, ingress and egress policies.
+This is not ideal for remote operations and control.
+Current systems deploy strict admission control policies on both ingress and egress directions.

-From network layer security perspective, how DetNet-enabled network deals with security falls in the {{!RFC9055}}, the end systems expect those mechanisms in place.
-In particular if additional information is distributed for datapath decisions, integrity protection as per Section  7.2 of {{!RFC9055}}.

-The border gateways and firewalls will be more prone to errors related to provisioning churns if the system is dynamic or continuously changing.
+With the growing volume of traffic in control networks, the border gateways and firewalls will need to incorporate a large number of flow rules; this can be more prone to errors related to provisioning churns, especially if the system is dynamic or continuously changing.

-The transport layer deals with the end-to-end encryption.
-It should evolve to incorporate additional IoT-friendly(lightweight) protocols such as COAP, MQTT and their encryption mechanisms.
+Application flows can be protected at the network layer as described in the [RFC9055] Section 10.
+In case applications provide additional data (metadata) to the network layer, the integrity of metadata has to be protected from  the application endpoint to the DetNet edge

 ## Summary of Gaps